microsoft/hands-on-lab-functions/docs/workshop.md

 ```

 If you open the Azure Function App resource started with `func-std` in the [Azure Portal][az-portal] and go to the `Environment variables` panel.
-You should see in App Settings the `STORAGE_ACCOUNT_CONTAINER` set to `audios` and get a connection string from the storage account with your audios container and set the `STORAGE_ACCOUNT_CONNECTION_STRING`.
+You should see in App Settings the `STORAGE_ACCOUNT_CONTAINER` set to `audios` and the connection string of the storage account already pre-populated in the `STORAGE_ACCOUNT_CONNECTION_STRING` environment variable.

 Finally, make sure to set `FILE_UPLOADING_FORMAT` to `binary` in the Static Web App settings as this function implementation expects the audio file contents to be passed directly in the POST request body, without using a form.